-(Introduced in OCaml 3.12; pattern syntax and package type inference introduced in 4.00)
+(Introduced in OCaml 3.12; pattern syntax and package type inference introduced in 4.00; structural comparison of package types introduced in 4.02.)

 Modules are typically thought of as static components.
 This extension makes it possible to pack a module as a first-class value, which can later be dynamically unpacked into a module.